Investors' needs have changed.

-I’ve said this many times – no one can accurately time or predict the market.
+I’ve said this many times –

 A true financial planner focuses on your personal goals…